Savita-Sidnal/Networking-Minor-Project/README.md

 # 📡 Intelligent Task Offloading in Edge Computing using Deep Q-Learning

 This project implements an intelligent task offloading mechanism using Deep Q-Learning (DQN) in a simulated edge computing environment.
-The network is built using Mininet, and PyTorch is used to train a reinforcement learning agent that dynamically decides where to process user tasks — locally or on one of several edge servers.
+The network is created using Mininet, and a reinforcement learning agent built in PyTorch learns to decide whether to process a task locally or offload it to an edge server based on real-time network conditions and workload.

 ---